Communicate effectively to all

 Assistive listening devices

-You must provide assistive listening devices for a speaker or performance.
+You must provide assistive listening devices for a speaker or performance if requested.
 The minimum number of receivers needed is based on the seating capacity of the space.
-Receivers need only be available for the performance, so it may be possible to share the receivers between activities and presentations.
-Establish an efficient system for people to check-out and return receivers.
+Receivers only need to be available for the performance, so you can share the receivers between activities and presentations.
 You must provide receivers at no cost to users, but you can require individuals to leave a valid ID or a small, returnable deposit to check out a receiver.